Home / Swallowtail (Papilionidae) / Rajah Brooke’s Birdwing (Trogonoptera brookiana)

 Quick Facts

-Distribution Thai-Malay Peninsula, Borneo, Natuna, Sumatra, and some small islands to the west of Sumatra
+Distribution Thai-Malay Peninsula, Borneo, Natuna, Sumatra, and adjacent small islands.

-Habitat Sandy banks of water bodies like rivers and hot springs within the tropical rainforests
+Habitat Sandy banks of rivers and hot springs in tropical rainforests.

 Did You Know?